Desire discrepancy: Marital couples

 In married couples, husbands have been found to experience higher sexual desire discrepancies than their wives.
 Those who individually experience higher rates of sexual desire discrepancy during their marriage exhibit lower levels of satisfaction in the relationship.
 This high discrepancy has also been found to impair other aspects of the relationship.
 For example, an increase in relationship instability, more negative communication within the relationship and an increase in conflict all result from high desire discrepancies.

 It has also been established that sexual desire and frequency of sex decreased as the length of marriage increased.
 Further investigation has revealed that this attenuation occurs within the first 2 years of marriage.
+In heterosexual couples, women’s low sexual desire is often pathologized.
+However, researchers propose that low desire in women partnered with men may be influenced by heteronormative structures and gender inequities.
+These structures result in an inequitable distribution of household and caregiving labor, which can reduce sexual desire.
+Additionally, heteronormativity often assigns women caregiver roles for their male partners, positioning them more as mothers or caregivers than sexual partners.
+Furthermore, the objectification of women emphasizes the importance of being desired over experiencing desire.

 Non-marital couples

 High desire discrepancies affect men differently to women in a relationship.
 Men experience reduced sexual satisfaction while women experience reduced relationship satisfaction.
 Other studies have found men also experience lower relationship satisfaction when desire discrepancy is high.
 Furthermore, research by Davies, Katz and Jackson (1999) shows that of the individuals studied, approximately 25% reported believing their personal level of sexual desire to be different from that of their partner's, implying that not all couples who experience SDD label it as such.